radian-software/straight.el/README.md

 possibly Emacsmirror).
 See the next FAQ entry.
 This is like running `package-refresh-contents` under `package.el`.

+Another possibility is that you are providing `straight.el` with a feature name rather than a package name.
+Features are what you load with `require` or `load`, or find in files.
+For example, `org-agenda` and `org-capture` are features.
+Packages, on the other hand, can provide one or more features.
+They are what are listed on MELPA et al. or by `M-x straight-get-recipe`.
+For example, `org` and `org-plus-contrib` are packages.

+When you write `(use-package foo ...)`, the `foo` is a *feature*, not a package.
+You can give a different package name `bar` by saying `(use-package foo :straight bar)`.
+And when you write `(straight-use-package 'bar)`, the `bar` is a *package*, not a feature.

 ### How do I update MELPA et al.?

 Using [`M-x straight-pull-package`][#user/interactive/vc], like for